-People with avoidant/restrictive food intake disorder (ARFID) are extremely picky eaters and have little interest in food.
+People with ARFID are extremely picky eaters and have little interest in food.
 They:

 - eat a limited variety of preferred foods.

 - may be turned off to foods due to the taste, feel, smell, temperature, or look of the food.

 - may be fearful of eating due to a traumatic event.

 - are not afraid of gaining weight.

 - do not have a poor body image.